Christian Molotov cocktail from Lucy and Ricky

 nations."
 Now I hope you realize that "nations" here refers to ethnicities [or,

-, mudhut-dwelling camel jockey tribes: see October 2002 -
+in your parlance, mudhut-dwelling camel jockey tribes: see October 2002 -

 March 2003 debate for going to war in Iraq.]
 The Greek word in question (ethne)